gbrks/docker-syncthing/README.md

 Ensure /opt/appdata/syncthing/ (or other mapped folder) on the host is read/writable by the syncthing user

 ## Sync folder
-On initial run, a default share will be established at /...
-This should be removed, as it will point to your sync root directory.
+On initial run, a default share will be established at /home/syncthing/Sync This should be removed, as it will be internal to the container.
+Any sync'ed folders should be located in /sync/